The video above was captured by the victim's GoPro camera during the accident.

 On Feb.
-10, 2018, A.A. was night skiing at Stevens Pass Washington Ski Resort in Skykomish, Washington.
+10, 2018, the victim was night skiing at Stevens Pass Washington Ski Resort in Skykomish, Washington.
 At about 5:30 p.m., as he approached a chair lift area, he hit a rope strung across a ski pathway.
+See video at the bottom of this page.

 The thin rope was impossible for skiers to see under low-light, night skiing conditions.
 There were no warning signs or markers placed around the rope to warn skiers of the hazard.
 Stevens Pass failed to properly mark the roped path; failed to adequately light the rope and path; and failed to warn skiers of the rope strung across the path.
 See photos at the bottom of this page.